 Puff pastry cheese straws with butternut squash

-Cut into 1cm wide strips, twist a few times and place on a non-stick baking tray.
-Scatter the remaining cheese over the top and bake for 15-18 minutes until golden.
+- Scatter the remaining cheese (35g) over the top and bake for 15-18 minutes until golden.

-Remove from the oven and allow to cool.
-Best served warm from the oven but fine the next day too if stored in an airtight container.
+- Remove from the oven and allow to cool.
+Best served warm from the oven (allow to cool before serving to babies and children) but fine the next day too if stored in an airtight container.

-If you like this you might like these other puff pastry recipes:
+If you like this you might like this butternut squash cake.